cfengine/documentation/getting-started/installation/secure-bootstrap.markdown

 Only those 2 IP addresses are allowed to connect, and they must use their existing keys, no new keys are automatically trusted.

+With what we've discussed up until now, we still need to _trust the network_ for limited periods of time, when we are bootstrapping new hosts.
+(Assuming that we are really communicating with the host we intend to, and that there aren't additional malicious hosts connecting from the same IP addresses / subnets).
+This is sometimes acceptable, especially if you are just testing CFEngine in a disposable and isolated environment.
+However, in a production setup it is recommended to exchange keys in the most secure / trusted method available.
+Below, we will show how.

 ## Key location and generation

 If you are installing CFEngine using one of our official packages, keys are automatically generated and you can see them in the expected location: